Vontei/notes/week02/02_exercises/js-iteration/README.md

 **(bug) HTML Is Invalid**

 - On the index page, the HTML is invalid.
-Find and fix it.
+Find the issues and fix it.

 **Prices (use `while` loops here)**